Native Assembly Programming in .NET

 Developing EXE using MASM

-We shall show assembly programming by creating a simple Windows executable that typically shows “Hello World!” in a message box, the moment it is initiated likewise another exe.
+We shall show assembly programming by creating a simple Windows executable that typically shows “Hello World!” in a message box, the moment it is initiated likewise another example.
 It is very tricky to do such an implementation because the Visual Studio 2010 IDE doesn't offer any explicit templates for writing assembly code like the C#, VC++, and VB.NET programming languages.
-In fact, it has a built-in option to compile or run assembly programs.
+It has a built-in option to compile or run assembly programs.

 Creating a New Project

 The Build Customizations command opens the MASM compiler options that are unchecked by default.
-This is the key option that must be enabled to edit and compile native assembly code file.
+This is the key option that must be enabled to edit and compile native assembly code files.

 Next, go to the Input section in the Linker and provide a reference for the masm32.lib file as additional dependencies.